Understanding Why DeFi Projects Go Dark: A Post-Mortem Guide

 Why Do DeFi Projects Abandon?

-Understanding the underlying reasons helps decode the patterns.
+Understanding the root causes helps decode patterns.
 Common factors include:

-- Fraudulent Schemes: Some projects are outright scams designed to dupe investors.
+• Fraudulent Schemes: Some projects are scams designed to dupe investors.

-- Regulatory Pressures: Increasing legal scrutiny may compel abandonment.
+• Regulatory Pressures: Increasing legal scrutiny can force retreat.

 Detecting Abandonment Early: A Data-Driven Approach